cornliu/ShARC_QA/README.md

 > inference

-During training, the checkpoint will be saved in `out/train_decision/`, notice that you can specify your own model path at `--resume`.
+During training, the checkpoint will be saved in `out/train_decision/`, if you want to reproduce our results, you can set `--resume=./pretrained_models/best.pt`.
 Below is the example command.

 ```shell
 python train_sharc.py \